Disneyland Candlelight Processional 2023- History, Showtimes, Viewing Tips

 Candlelight Processional View on Main Street, U.S.A.

-If seeing the show is not a high priority, but you are interested in catching a feel for the Disneyland Candlelight Processional, take a seat on the curb anywhere on Main Street shortly before show time.
-The Candlelight Processional performers will make their way down the parade route beginning at it’s a small world into Town Square, as the processional.
+If seeing the show is not a high priority, but you are interested in catching a feel for the Disneyland Candlelight Processional, line up at the top of Main Street before the first show time.
+The Candlelight Processional performers will make their way down the parade route beginning at it's a small world into Town Square, as the processional.
 You will get to experience the spirit of the performance without having to wait for hours in the packed crowd in Town Square.
-You then have the option to remain there on Main Street to listen to the music and experience the holiday ambiance.
-Sitting on Main Street is, of all the options, the option I would most highly recommend.
-You will still need to devote time to getting a spot to be within close enough distance to enjoy the ambiance.

 Tips to Avoid Disneyland Candlelight Processional

-If you’d like to avoid the crowds, your best bet is to stay as far away from the front entrance of the park as you can during the hours of 4pm and 9pm during the Candlelight Processional.
+If you'd like to avoid the crowds, your best bet is to stay as far away from the front entrance of the park as you can during the hours of 4pm and 9pm during the Candlelight Processional.
 Town Square will be packed and you can blissfully take in all the other delightful holiday happenings around the park.
+I recommend being deep into Disneyland Park during this period.

 Check out the charming New Orleans Square decorated with beautiful holiday decor and while you’re there enjoy a delicious dinner at Cafe Orleans.
 Another option is to stay out of the Disneyland park altogether and take in all Disneyland California Adventure has to offer for the holidays instead.
 CarsLand is a must experience if not for Luigi’s Joy to the Whirl and Mater’s Jingle Jamboree, rethemed CarsLand classic rides festively decorated with seasonal tunes for the holidays only.